yiguozhang822/EducationForAll/README.md

 ## Contributors
 Founder & Team Leader [@yiguozhang822](https://github.com/yiguozhang822)
 -- He was the person who came up with the idea of the project.
-He organized the teams to execute [EducationForAll](#EducationForAll) effectively.<br/>
+He led the formation and coordination of teams to ensure the effective execution of [EducationForAll](#EducationForAll).<br/>

 Chief Project Architecture Engineer [@williamwutq](https://github.com/williamwutq)
 -- He was responsible for designing the overall architecture, algorithm, and data interfacing and storage of this web-based program.<br/>